 writing or technology.
 In the U.S. there are several hundred

-but nine out of ten are casual collectors who own only
+collectors, but nine out of ten are casual collectors who own only

-a few old
+a few old machines.
 The hobby is a bit more popular in Europe,

 Since this site first went online, in late 1995, interest in

-obsolete.
+become obsolete.
 Many children have never even seen a typewriter.
-This gives

-Recently, our hobby has gotten a good amount of press -- partly thanks
+hobby has gotten a good amount of press -- partly thanks to this

 continue to grow.
-(Well-known typewriter collectors include Tom
+(Well-known typewriter lovers include Tom

-exhaustive, but I try to cover all the most important
+means exhaustive, but I try to cover all the most important

 Books in print